 We’d suggest an initial number somewhere between $150 and $300 per month.

-For creative marketing ideas, we’ve got a great piece that is chock full of approaches to promote your new business.
-Give our article 21 Real Estate Marketing Strategies (Hint: None Are Facebook) a read, tell us what you think!
+For creative marketing ideas, we’ve got a great piece that is chock-full of approaches to promote your new business.
+Give our article 27 Real Estate Marketing Ideas & Trends That Will Dominate 2020 a read, and tell us what you think!

-12. How Much Are Your Going to Set Aside for Operating Costs?
+12. How Much Are You Going to Set Aside for Operating Costs?

-As a Realtor, you are essentially a small business owner (at the moment, very small).
+As a real estate agent, you are essentially a small business owner (at the moment, very small).
 As such, you are responsible for your operating costs.
-You need to pay for things like yard signs, a refill on business cards when you run out, cups of coffee with prospective sellers.
+You need to pay for things like yard signs, a refill on business cards when you run out, and cups of coffee with prospective sellers.

 Though this number is going to vary widely depending on your market and cost of living, we like to suggest starting at around $50 a month and seeing how that feels.